Credit: Mill River Resort

 Did you know that Summerside is also a winter destination?
 The city offers free, groomed Nordic ski and snowshoe trails at Rotary Friendship Park and Heather Moyse Park.

 Finish your evening off with a warm drink at Samuels Coffee or a cold one at Evermore Brewery.
-Overnight at number of options in Summerside.
+Overnight at a number of options in Summerside.

 Fatbiking All Winter Long